 Advantages of the 16PF assessment method

-The 16PF personality test is an easy to use personality assessment tool for both administrators and examinees.
-On one hand, from the scope of test-takers, the plain and unambiguous language of the questionnaire makes it easy for them to understand; thus, offer a clear and relative reply in each section.
+The 16PF personality test is an easy-to-use personality assessment tool for both administrators and examinees.
+On one hand, from the scope of test-takers, the plain and unambiguous language of the questionnaire makes it easy for them to understand; thus, offers a clear and relative reply in each section.

 Another important characteristic of the 16PF personality test is that the desirable traits are never evident to the test-taker; hence, it’s difficult to steer results in a specific direction.

 Instead of asking individuals to describe their personality using adjectives, the 16PF requires them to describe, for example, how they would react in daily hypothetical scenarios.
 Moreover, it might ask them to express opinions, and even state their interests.

 This way, it guides respondents to disclose aspects of their personality subtly and indirectly.
 Because of the non-judgemental declarative questions that one can use throughout the test, the respondents don’t answer defensively; quite the opposite, they feel free to answer openly and distinctly.
 Therefore, the test helps uncover traits that shape the unique personality of each individual.

 Although it was a team of psychologists that developed and, at least initially, used the 16PF, today, it also brings value to career counselors and HR managers.
 In fact, in recent years, many scientifically accredited personality assessment tools, like the 16PF, have gained ground in the business world, as effective ways to hire the right person for the job through their HR processes.